axiom-of-choice/etl-conagua/README.md

 ## What is this repo for?

-This repository contains a solution to the challenge for the Data Engineer Position.
+This repository contains a solution to the challenge for the Data Engineer Position consisting of an ETL process using Airflow in a Docker container:
+1. Request the follwing endpoint to download information about weather foerecast in Mexico per hour by municipality: https://smn.conagua.gob.mx/es/webservices/?method=3 each hour
+2. Generate a table that has the average temperature and precipitation by municipality of the last two hours, versioned by datetime of execution truncated to minutes
+3. Generate a joined table between the first generated table and the latest pre-computed data (data_municipios) versioned by datetime of execution truncated to minutes
+4. Load the data (actually write the data in the local storage)

 ## How to use it?